vinceimbat/vinceimbat/content/Book projects.md

 ---
-title: "Book projects"
+title: Book projects
-date: "2022-06-24"
+date: 2022-06-24
+aliases:
+  - Book-projects
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
 ---
+I want to create books that can help people build spiritual lives.

+Here are some book project ideas that might do just that:

-Yapak: Isang Kasaysayan ng Paglalakad
+- Yapak: Isang Kasaysayan ng Paglalakad

-# References
+- Calendar of Wisdom
+- Collection of translations from Thoreau's journals
+- Book about LB